TuxCoding/ThunderOverlay/README.md

     * By the War Thunder wiki:
         * Text font
         * Foreign vehicle prefix
-    * Vehicle symbols from the webinterface itself
+    * Vehicle symbols (i.e. fighter and tank) from the webinterface itself
 * Vehicle images from the wiki